 |OTA 290 NBCOT Review||2|

 Some of my favorite benefits to working as an occupational therapy assistant is flexible work hours, management opportunities, availability to work with a variety of people and settings, lots of job openings, ability to be creative, and most importantly, it is extremely rewarding.
 Ameritech is the first step on your journey to a fulfilling, in-demand career as an OTA.

 We understand paying for college is a primary concern for most of our students.
 We believe college should be accessible and affordable to everyone.
 That is why we offer a variety of financial aid options for those who qualify.

 Our OTA program offers two enrollment periods annually.
 Our next start date is January 8.
 Given the demand for the program, we highly recommend you apply as early as possible.

-The occupational therapy assistant program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+The occupational therapy assistant program has applied for accreditation and has been granted pre-accreditation status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
 Once accreditation of the program has been obtained, its graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.